There are a number of deliberate “errors” and omissions in Michel Chossudovsky’s wikipedia entry. Defamatory statements.

 Ph.D., Department of Economics, University of North Carolina, Chapel Hill, NC, USA.
 1971

 Chossudovsky was a student of social anthropologist Prof. Max Gluckman at the University of Manchester, of Nobel Laureate in Economics Prof. Jan Tinbergen at the Institute of Social Studies (ISS), The Hague and of mathematical statistics Prof Harold Hotelling at the University of North Carolina (UNC).

 Languages: Fluent in English, French, Spanish, German.
-Knowledge of Russian, Portuguese, Thai, Chinese (Mandarin), Dutch, Melanesian (Papua New Guinea)
+Knowledge of Portuguese, Chinese (Mandarin), Dutch (Netherlands), Thai, Russian, Melanesian (Papua New Guinea).